benhook1013/space-game/milestone-polish.md

 - Background stars are generated per world-space chunk using Poisson-disk sampling seeded by chunk coordinates.
 Low-frequency Simplex noise modulates density for clusters and voids.
-Stars follow a weighted radius/brightness distribution with subtle colour jitter and are cached per chunk.
-A `CustomPainter` translates by `-playerPosition` and draws faint-to-bright circles, optionally caching layers with `PictureRecorder` if performance dips so the field stays static as the player moves.
+Stars follow a weighted radius/brightness distribution with subtle colour jitter and pre-render per chunk to a cached `Picture` translated by `-playerPosition`, pruning tiles outside a small margin so memory stays bounded and drawing faint-to-bright circles so the field stays static as the player moves.
 - Centralise audio assets in `assets.dart` and play them through a small audio service.
 - Persist the high score with `shared_preferences` using a lightweight storage